Not-Klaros/Port-Chan/README.md

 ## MongoDB Setup

-The server expects a MongoDB connection string in `server/.env`:
+The server expects a MongoDB connection string in `server/.env`.
+For security, create a **read-only** user in your database and use it in the connection string.
+The API exposes only GET endpoints and never writes to the database.

+Add the following to `server/.env`:

 ```
 MONGODB_URI=mongodb://<user>:<password>@<host>:<port>/<database>